 Considered San Cristobal’s most beautiful church, the TEMPLO Y EX-CONVENTO DE SANTO DOMINGO completed around 1560, is situated north of the main plaza on Avenida 20 de Noviembre.
 In front, you will find a colourful market of handicraft.

 For a VANTAGE POINT VIEW OF SAN CRISTOBAL, head to the Templo de San Cristobal and climb the steps of its tower.
 You’ll need to be pretty fit to get to the top, but the views are worth it.
-Another option is a rooftop of our hostel, POSADA MIRADOR, by the Church of Guadalupe.

 CASA NA-BOLOM – Meaning “House of the Jaguar” (Jaguars are Chipas’ ‘local mascot’) this elegant colonial mansion was most recently owned by a philanthropic couple from Switzerland, Gertrude Duby-Blom and her husband Frans Blom.
 After falling in love with Chiapas, they moved here and spent the rest of their lives exploring, surveying and studying the local indigenous societies and ecology, as well as educating and protecting its peoples.
 Today the house is packed full of their work including photographs, archaeological finds and books.

 MUSEO DEL AMBAR DE CHIAPAS (Amber Museum) – situated at the Ex-Convento de la Merced and displays a selection of Amber; Chiapas Amber is known for its purity and clarity.

 MUSEO DE LA MEDICINA MAYA (Mayan Medicine Museum) – gives a great insight into Chiapan indigenous culture, customs and everyday life.
 A special section is devoted to the Association of Midwifes where you can watch their video.
 It’ is recommended to combine a visit here with a trip to local villages.